NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

     M103776992LE.cal.echo.cub       196.643

 (the Sun azimuth is shown on the right, in degrees).

-It is best to avoid images with very low illumination angles as those can result in artifacts in the produced SfS terrain.

 The primary reason why registration can fail later is illumination varying too drastically between nearby images, and not being able to